-Sara Elizabeth Dill is a founding partner in the Chicago and Miami offices of the Law Offices of Sara Elizabeth Dill.
+Sara Elizabeth Dill is a founding partner in the London and Miami offices of the Law Offices of Sara Elizabeth Dill.
 Her practice focuses on immigration and criminal defense domestically and internationally.
 Sara represents individuals and corporations before the immigration service, immigration courts, and provides criminal defense representation in state and federal courts.
 She also provides consulting services to international corporations in issues of corporate social responsibility, OFAC and ITAR compliance, Foreign Corrupt Practices (FCPA) investigations and/or compliance programs, as well as other corporate compliance matters.
 Prior to opening her own firm, she was a trial and appellate lawyer for a private law firm, a non-profit immigration agency and the Miami-Dade Public Defender’s Office.

 Sara is currently serving as the co-chair of the American Bar Association Criminal Justice Section’s Immigration Committee.
 For the last three years Sara has been appointed as a Commissioner for the ABA Commission on Immigration.
 She also serves on the ABA Criminal Justice Council.
 Sara served as the chair of the ABA Young Lawyer Division Criminal and Juvenile Justice section from 2006-2007.
 In these roles Sara has been active in drafting proposed legislation on criminal justice and immigration issues, including a comprehensive report on immigration reform that was sent to Congress in February 2010.